 At the June 21, 2023 Technical Meeting, developers noted difficulties in obtaining multi-gang meter sockets, which are frequently used in solar configurations for multifamily homes.
 Tr., June 21, 2023, 93:17-94:4.
 Further, a stakeholder argued that trough-type connections with single meters next to each other could be used in lieu of multi-gang meter sockets for Netting projects.
 Tr., 94:5-14.
-Therefore, the Authority requested written comments on any difficulties obtaining multi-gang meter sockets, particularly for multifamily affordable housing, and on recommendations for allowing alternatives to multi-gang meters next to each other.
+Therefore, the Authority requested written comments on any difficulties obtaining multi-gang meter sockets, particularly for multifamily affordable housing, and on recommendations for allowing alternatives to multigang meters for use in the RRES Program, including trough-type connections with single meters next to each other.
 Notice, July 18, 2023, p.
 4.